-- 8.2.1 Previous impacts across the proposed development area are of great significance in determining the survival and importance of the known and potential archaeological resource. - 8.2.2 The site has been enclosed pasture since at least the mid-19th century and probably earlier.
-Aerial photographic evidence demonstrates that the site has been subject to ploughing regularly since 1942.
-Ploughing will have impacted on any buried remains within plough depth.
+- 8.2.1 Previous impacts across the proposed development area are of great significance in determining the survival and importance of the known and potential heritage/archaeological resource. - 8.2.2 The site has been enclosed pasture since at least the mid-19th century and probably earlier.
+Historic mapping shows there was surface quarrying in late 19th century and division of the original large field into three occurred at this time.
+Aerial photographic evidence and the site visit indicate that the field has continued to be used as pasture throughout the 20th century.
+There is no obvious evidence of ploughing on the site and therefore the potential for any sub-surface remains to be well-preserved is good.